EUMETNET/femdi-gateway-iac/ewc/README.md

 The expected output should look something like this.
 All the vault pods should be ready after the initialization.
+If some of the pods are not ready.
+Check the pods status using `kubectl`.
+You might need to run pod unsealing manually using `kubectl -n vault exec -it pods/vault-<n> -- vault operator unseal` and provide keys stored in `vault_unseal_keys`.
 ```txt
 Outputs: